If someone looked at your browsing history right now, what kind of things would we find?

 Favorite Meal:

-My own weekly homemade red sauce with meatballs, sausage, pork, and hardboiled eggs served over fresh pasta.
-Spaghetti on Sundays is family tradition, and my recipe was adapted from both my Sicilian grandmothers and my moms.
+red sauce with meatballs, sausage, pork, and hardboiled eggs served over fresh

-Favorite Drink (alcoholic/non-alcoholic)
+Favorite Drink

 Sweet or Salty snacks?

-Salty!
-You will never meet anyone with a lesser sweet tooth than me.
 But let me near the chips and dip, and look out!

 All time favorite movie

-Best book to movie adaption
+Best book to movie

-The Shining with Jack NicholsonPriceless!
+The Shining – with Jack

-Worst book to movie adaption: Midnight in the Garden of Good and Evil.
-Loved the book—I read it while staying in an old hotel in Savannah a few summers ago.
-Couldnt get through the movie.
+in an old hotel in Savannah a few summers ago.
+Couldn’t get through the

 visit my author website at www.wendycorsistaub.com